OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/helidon-mp-interceptors/STEPS.md

 	}
 }
 ```
-From the interceptor's code, it is consider as another type of annotation:
+From the interceptor's code, it is considered as another type of annotation:
 ```java
 @Interceptor
 @SecurityCheck